cscart/docs/en/payments/apple-and-google-pay/index.rst

     .. note::

-        Starting from CS-Cart 4.10.x, the Apple and Google Pay add-on is not compatible with the deprecated default `Step-by-Step Checkout add-on <https://docs.cs-cart.com/latest/user_guide/addons/step_by_step_checkout/index.html>`_.
+        Starting from CS-Cart 4.10.x, the Braintree add-on is not compatible with the deprecated default `Step-by-Step Checkout add-on <https://docs.cs-cart.com/latest/user_guide/addons/step_by_step_checkout/index.html>`_.

 ========
 Features